ansuini/IntrinsicDimDeep/README.md

 what is the intrinsic dimensionality to start with.
 It would be helpful for many purposes: compression, density estimation etc.

-In our work we investigated the intrinsic dimensionality of representations in the hidden layers of deep convolutional networks (CNNs).
-**The hope is to use the ID of these representations - in synergy with other approaches - in elucidating the inner workings of these networks and, more in general, of any deep model.**

-We also hope that the method of ID estimation used in this paper will be helpful in many other problems outside deep learning, in and the analysis of datasets in general (see [Facco et al.]( https://www.nature.com/articles/s41598-017-11873-y)).

 ### **Our work** <a name="results"></a>

 It is well known that DNNs - in particular convolutional networks (CNNs) - transform their input